Education in Mexico: Intercultural Universities

 Intercultural Universities in Mexico were established in 2004 in response to the lack of enrollment of the indigenous population in the country.
 While an estimated 10% of the population of Mexico is indigenous, it is the least represented in higher education.
-According to estimates, only between 1% and 3% of higher education enrollment in Mexico is indigenous.
-In response to this inequality, the General Coordination for Intercultural and Bilingual Education at the Ministry of Education established Intercultural Universities with the active participation of indigenous organizations and academic institutions in each region.
+Only between 1% and 3% of higher education enrollment in Mexico is indigenous.
+In 2015, in response to this inequality, the General Coordination for Intercultural and Bilingual Education at the Ministry of Education established Intercultural Universities with the active participation of indigenous organizations and academic institutions in each region.

 International education

 As of January 2015, the International Schools Consultancy (ISC) listed Mexico as having 151 international schools.
 ISC defines an 'international school' in the following terms "ISC includes an international school if the school delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country's national curriculum and is international in its orientation."
 This definition is used by publications including The Economist.